Joan Bailey-Wilson: Personal life

-Joan Bailey-Wilson and Alexander F. Wilson met as undergraduates while working with the sole genetics faculty member at Western Maryland College in Westminster, Maryland.
-One thing led to another, and they ended up attending graduate school together at Indiana University, where they studied medical genetics, mathematics, and computer science.
+Joan Bailey-Wilson is married to Alexander F. Wilson.
+They met as undergraduates while working with the sole genetics faculty member at Western Maryland College in Westminster, Maryland.
+Both attended graduate school together at Indiana University, where they studied medical genetics, mathematics, and computer science.

-They were married in 1978, and two years later they received their doctorates and went to Louisiana State University Medical School in New Orleans to work with Robert Elston.
-Elston is one of the leading figures in statistical genetics, a then-emerging field that draws on elements of epidemiology, genetics, molecular biology, computer science, and statistics.
-They entered LSU as postdoctoral fellows and stayed for 15 years, each ultimately reaching the rank of full professor.
-When Elston left LSU for Case Western Reserve University in Cleveland in 1995, Wilson and Bailey-Wilson decided to relocate as well, to NHGRI.
+They were married in 1978, and two years later they received their doctorates and went to Louisiana State University Medical School in New Orleans to work with Robert Elston. a leading statistical geneticist.
+Joan and Alexander entered LSU as postdoctoral fellows and stayed for 15 years, each ultimately reaching the rank of full professor.
+When Elston left Louisiana State University for Case Western Reserve University in Cleveland in 1995, Wilson and Bailey-Wilson decided to relocate as well, to NHGRI.

 Initially they were in separate branches—Wilson in the Genetic Disease Research Branch led by Robert Nussbaum and Bailey-Wilson in the Medical Genetics Branch led at the time by Clair Francomano.
 However, their work was so different from that of the other more traditional bench scientists in their branches that they posed an administrative challenge.

 "We don't purchase supplies; we make contracts for data collection.
 When we buy computers, it's not laptop computers, it's big servers," explained Wilson.

 So two years later, Wilson and Bailey-Wilson became a branch unto themselves—the Inherited Disease Research Branch (IDRB).
 Because NIH's anti-nepotism rules prohibit one spouse from supervising the other, Nussbaum was appointed acting chief of the branch.
 Over the years, Nussbaum gradually taught Wilson and Bailey-Wilson the administrative aspects of the chief's job; thus, they were well prepared to take over this year.
 "He trained us up," said Wilson.
 Co-branch chiefs are rare at the NIH; married co-chiefs are even rarer.

 Bailey-Wilson and Wilson have 2 children.